djangocon/2017.djangocon.eu/README.rst

 How this site works
 -------------------

-DjangoCon Europe 2017 website heaily relies on django CMS for most of its features.
+DjangoCon Europe 2017 website heavily relies on django CMS for most of its features.

 As a primer, have a look at: